heathermiller/dist-prog-book/chapter/1/rpc.md

 #### Async RPC, Futures and Promises

 Remote Procedure Calls can be asynchronous.
-Not only that but these async RPCs play in integral role in the *futures* and *promises*. *Futures* and *promises* are programming constructs that where a *future* is seen as variable/data/return type/error while a *promise* is seen as a *future* that doesn't have a value, yet.
+Not only that but these async RPCs play an integral role in the *futures* and *promises*. *Futures* and *promises* are programming constructs that where a *future* is seen as variable/data/return type/error while a *promise* is seen as a *future* that doesn't have a value, yet.
 We follow Finagle's {% cite finagle --file rpc %} definition of *futures* and *promises*, where the *promise* of a *future* (an empty *future*) is considered as a *request* while the async fulfillment of this *promise* by a *future* is seen as the *response*.
 This construct is primarily used for asynchronous programming.

 Perhaps the most renowned systems using this type of RPC model are Twitter's Finagle {% cite finagle --file rpc %} and Cap'n Proto {% cite capnprotosecure --file rpc %}.